TheEmidee/UECodingStandard/cpp_standards.md

 * Use the unreal `Cast` function to cast `UObject` pointers.
 * Use `const_cast` only when you have to
 * If you need to use `reinterpret_cast`, something is probably wrong.

+[cpp.struct]

+Use structures as data containers only.

+They shouldn't contain any business logic beyond simple validation or need any destructors, because it's not possible to add the `UFUNCTION` macro on functions of a structure, to expose them to the blueprint world.